Quantum many-body states and Green functions of nonequilibrium electron-magnon systems: Localized spin operators vs. their mapping to Holstein-Primakoff bosons: Introduction

-In this study, we use exact diagonalization techniques~\cite{Wang2019} applied to quantum many-body Hamiltonians defined on chains of $N \le 7$ sites hosting fermionic (for electrons) and localized spin operators, or fermionic and bosonic (obtained by mapping the original localized spin operators) operators.
-Comparing their many-body quantum states and Green functions (GFs) in equilibrium and nonequilibrium makes it possible to precisely delineate {\em the range of validity of truncated HP transformation}.
-We consider a one-dimensional (1D) quantum Heisenberg ferromagnetic spin-$S$ XXX chain hosting localized spins which interact via the nearest-neighbor exchange interaction of strength $J_\mathrm{H}$, as illustrated in Fig.~\ref{fig:fig1}(a).
-We use both spin $S=1$ as the ultraquantum limit and $S=5/2$.
+In this study, we apply exact diagonalization techniques~\cite{Wang2019} to quantum many-body Hamiltonians defined on a one-dimensional (1D) chain of $N$ sites hosting fermionic (for electrons) and localized spin operators, or fermionic and bosonic (obtained by mapping the original localized spin operators) operators.
+By comparing their many-body quantum states and Green functions (GFs), both in {\em equilibrium} and in {nonequilibrium}, makes it possible to precisely delineate {\em the range of validity of truncated HP transformation}.
+We consider 1D quantum Heisenberg ferromagnetic spin-$S$ XXX chain hosting localized spins which interact via the nearest-neighbor exchange interaction of strength $J_H$, as illustrated in Fig.~\ref{fig:fig1}(a), where both spin $S=1$ (as the ``ultraquantum'' limit) and $S=5/2$ (as in, e.g., Fe$^{3+}$ valence state with five 3d electrons coupled by Hund's rule into the high spin state forming a localized $S = 5/2$ moment) are employed.
 Naively, the eigenvalue of $\hat{\mathbf{S}}_i^2$ being $S^2(1+1/S)$ suggests that quantum effects become progressively less important for $S>1$, but they exist for all $S < \infty$ vanishing as $1/2S$ in the classical limit~\cite{Parkinson1985}.
-The nonzero electron hopping $\gamma$ between chain of $N=3$ sites, chosen when electrons are present and illustrated in Fig.~\ref{fig:fig1}(b), means that such 1D chain models a ferromagnetic metal (FM) where $N_\mathrm{e}$ conduction electron [we consider half filled lattice, so $N_\mathrm{e}=3$ for systems in Fig.~\ref{fig:fig1}(b)] spins interact with localized spins via $sd$ exchange interaction~\cite{Cooper1967} usually considered in spintronics.
-From the viewpoint of the physics of strongly correlated electrons, the model illustrated in Fig.~\ref{fig:fig1}(b) is interpreted as the Kondo-Heisenberg chain~\cite{Tsvelik2017}.
+The nonzero electron hopping $\gamma$ between the sites, where $N=3$ sites are chosen when electrons are present as illustrated in Fig.~\ref{fig:fig1}(b), means that such 1D chain models a ferromagnetic metal (FM).
+Its $N_e$ conduction electrons [we consider half filled lattice, so $N_e=3$ for systems in Fig.~\ref{fig:fig1}(b)] interact with localized spins via $sd$ exchange interaction~\cite{Cooper1967} usually considered in spintronics.
+From the viewpoint of the physics of strongly correlated electrons, the model illustrated in Fig.~\ref{fig:fig1}(b) can also be interpreted as the Kondo-Heisenberg chain~\cite{Tsvelik2017}.